 Umicore aims to safeguard the business through sound financial management and by maintaining a strong balance sheet.
 While we have no fixed target regarding debt levels, we aim to maintain investment grade status at all times.
 We also seek to maintain a healthy balance between short- and longer-term debt and between debt secured at fixed and floating interest rates.
 This approach, coupled with strong cash flow generated from operations, allows us to self-fund the majority of our growth initiatives.

-Specific internal policies and guidelines have been developed to frame the company’s approach to specific financial aspects including: dividends, financing and funding, transfer pricing, credit management and hedging.
+Specific internal policies and guidelines have been developed to frame Umicore’s approach to specific financial aspects including: dividends, financing and funding, transfer pricing, credit management and hedging.

-Accountability for the overall financial performance of Umicore lies with the CEO, while each Executive Vice-President is responsible for the financial performance of his/her business group or corporate department(s).
+Accountability for the overall financial performance of Umicore lies with the CEO, while each member of the Management Board is responsible for the financial performance of their business group or corporate division(s).
+The Chief Financial Officer has overall oversight of Umicore’s financial and economic performance and is supported by a Corporate Finance team that includes specific expertise centers covering aspects such as tax, treasury and accounting & control.
+The Director Financial Risk Management ensures that the key long-term commercial and investment programs will deliver in line with the RISE 2030 performance objectives and risk thresholds.
 At business unit level, the head of the business unit is responsible for the operational and financial performance of the business unit.
-Financial controllers support the heads of the business units in managing the financial and reporting aspects of the business unit and support the financial allocation process for environmental, climate, diversity and safety-related projects as they contribute to reaching our Let’s go for Zero objectives.
+Financial controllers support the heads of the business units in managing the financial and reporting aspects of the business unit and support the financial allocation process for environmental, climate, health and safety-related projects.

-Umicore seeks to generate economic value through our existing businesses and any acquisitions or organic growth initiatives that we undertake.
+Umicore seeks to generate economic value through its existing businesses and any acquisitions or organic growth initiatives that it undertakes.
 This entails generating an operational return on capital employed (ROCE: adjusted EBIT / average capital employed for the period) in excess of our overall pre-tax cost of capital.
-This cost of capital can vary over time as a function of our risk profile and the state of the world’s debt and equity markets.
+This cost of capital can vary over time as a function of our risk profile and the state of the debt and equity markets.
 ROCE is one of the most important key performance indicators for steering Umicore.

 We deal with precious and other rare metals and we therefore have relatively high working capital intensity.
 Management is therefore incentivized to optimize performance both from an earnings perspective and by minimizing capital employed.